Free rapid antigen testing available in Auckland from today

 Therefore, most people showing up to one of Auckland 17 testing centres will now be given RAT kits, the Northern Region Health Coordination Centre said.

-NRHCC Clinical Operations Lead Dr Sarah Hartnall said it was important people go to the right testing place according to their needs.
+NRHCC clinical operations lead Dr Sarah Hartnall said it was important that people go to the right testing place according to their needs.

 "If you feel comfortable taking a RAT home to do by yourself, you can go to a community testing centre.
 PCRs are still available at these centres too, but RATs will give you a result straight away and you won't be asked to get any more tests if it's positive.